coderitual/place/README.md

 <p align="center"><img src="https://github.com/coderitual/react-direct/blob/master/media/logo-direct.png"></p>

 # React Direct
 Modern react application with useful patterns inside.
 The main purpose it to teach how to create real world application by solving real world problems.
-Other than that I want to learn myself by putting and organizing react knowledge into one app.
+Other than that I want to learn myself by putting and organizing react knowledge into one applications which covers _**routing ♦️ data fetching ♦️ animations & transitions ♦️ shared state**_ and a few more little UI concepts.
+All these things will be grouped and described in the easy to follow way (TODO).

 ## Introduction